petrizhang/crisp/README.md

 ```

 ## Acknowledgements
 This project is inspired by [TemplatedPL](https://github.com/Cheukyin/TemplatedPL).
-Thanks to the author's great idea.
+Thanks for the author's great idea.

 Some basic API of Crisp and TemplatedPL look similar, but these 2 projects are implemented with **completly different techniques**.